 Control — In ABL, the business receiving that financing is still responsible for collecting the invoice from the customer, while still being able to access funds in advance.
 In factoring, the financing company becomes responsible for collecting the invoice from the customer.
 Some businesses may prefer this, as they can focus on their core operations rather than collecting the invoices.
 However, a business may not prefer this if they would like to maintain control over their credit and collections process.

 Rate — Costs for factoring are typically lower than asset based lending.
 However, this completely depends on the specific terms of the financing agreement.
 Factoring companies may add additional fees such as account setup charges and annual maintenance fees which can make it more expensive, however, the overall rate is largely dependent on the creditworthiness of the customers and their likelihood to pay.
 In asset based lending, the rates are more dependent on the quality of the assets and the terms of the loan.
+These financing options can help address financial challenges faced by businesses, such as cash-flow issues and capital requirements for expansion.
+Compared to traditional bank financing, these options are often more accessible for small or start-up companies, while larger, established firms may find asset-based loans more suitable.

-Recourse vs. Non-recourse factoring: Collections
+Recourse vs. Non-recourse factoring: Collections and Factoring Companies

 In a non-recourse arrangement, the financer takes on most of the risk if the company’s customers fail to pay their invoices.
 If the arrangement is on a recourse basis, the company will remain responsible for any issues with non-payment.
+Asset based loans can also be structured on a recourse or non-recourse basis, depending on the lender’s requirements.

 While there is no clear distinction, factoring is more likely to be conducted on a recourse basis, whereas asset-based lending could be conducted both ways.
 When ABL is conducted on a recourse basis, the lender may request additional assets from the company if the loan amount goes beyond the value of the collateral provided.
 This setup does not exist when a loan is conducted on a non-recourse basis.